boldbi/boldbi-embedded-sdk/README.md

 ### Improvement

-* Added API member support for multi-localization in iframe-based embedding.
 * Provided a new method for clearing filters in SDK-based embedding.
 * Provided an event to resize the widget in the mobile layout for SDK-based embedding.

-### Bug

-* Fixed the issue with the datasource iframe embedding that allowed redirection to the designer page from the datasource page.

 ## License Information